AskeCarstensen/STM32-Getting-started/Chapter 3. Interrupts/README.md

 ## Exercise 1: Setup a interrrupt handler.

-First we need to setup GPIOB pin 10 as a interrupt.
+First we need to setup GPIOB pin 10 as a interrupt and set the GPIO pin as a pull down as is was shown in the last chapter.
 To setup the interrupt you need to go to the "pinout & configuration", then find PB10 on the MCU and select "GPIO_EXTI10".

 <p align="center">
     <img src = "Set_interrupt_b10.png", width="500">
 </p>

 Then code for the interrupt on GPIOB pin 10 will be generated.
-The interrupt handler function will be generated in the "stm32f4xx_it.c".
-You can find it at the same place as "main.c".
-In this file you should have a function as shown below.
+First we see a function in  "stm32f4xx_it.c" that handels interrupts on the lines from 10 to 15.

 ```c
 /**